-A DRAM read request is initiated by clocking /RE with W/R low and /F & /CAL high.
-The EDRAM compares the new row address to the last row read address latch (LRR - an 11-bit latch loaded on each /RE active read miss cycle).
+If a DRAM read request is initiated by clocking /RE with W/R low and /F and /CAL high, the EDRAM will compare the new row address to the last row read address latch (LRR; an 11-bit latch loaded on each /RE active read cycle).
 If the row address matches the LRR, the requested data is already in the SRAM cache and no DRAM memory reference is initiated.
-The data specified by the column address is available at the output pins at the greater of times t{AC} or t{CQV} .
-Since no DRAM activity is initiated, /RE can be brought high after time t{RE1} , and a shorter precharge time, t{RP1} , is allowed.
+The data specified by the column address is available at the output pins at the greater of times t{AC} or t{GOV}.
+Since no DRAM activity is initiated, /RE can be brought high after time t{RE1} , and a shorter precharge time, t{RP1} , is required.
 It is possible to access additional SRAM cache locations by providing new column addresses to the multiplex address inputs.
-New data is available at the output at time t{AC} after each column address change.
+New data is available at the output at time t{AC} after each column address changes.
 During read cycles, it is possible to operate in either static column mode with /CAL=high or page mode with /CAL clocked to latch the column address.
-In page mode, data valid time is determined by either t{AC} or t{COV} .